Renewable Liquid Heating Fuel Bill

 Groups Affected

-- Renewable liquid heating fuel suppliers: These suppliers will face new obligations to supply a certain percentage of renewable fuel and may face charges from the Administrator.
+- Liquid heating fuel suppliers: They will face new obligations to supply renewable fuel and may incur costs associated with compliance and potential charges from the administrator.

 Powered by nyModel